UNION ARENA: Code Geass Purple Deck List & Guide

 When going first, I will avoid playing C.C. as I’m going to want to promote my first played zero-cost character start of the next turn and you really can’t be wasting your zero-cost C.C. as an attacker.
 Instead, I’ll play Zero or Kallen down and use them to pressure my opponent.
 If you have to choose between the two, go with Kallen as you have more of her and you’ll need your Lelouch’s in play to use Guren’s raid.

-A tale of three Lelouch
+A tale of two Lelouch

 True to the anime, Lelouch acts as a strategic support character in this deck rather than (usually) your main attacker.
 Use Lelouch to grant additional energy, reduce BP, or get around your opponent’s altogether to take a direct attack on their life.